yamunariver/Az104/README.md

+## You plan to deploy an Azure virtual machine based on a basic template stored in the Azure Resource Manager (ARM) library.

+What can you configure during the deployment of the template?

+Select only one answer.

+`the disk assigned to virtual machine`

+`the operating system`

+`the resource group`

+`the size of virtual machine`

+## Exp: When you deploy a resource by using a template, you can mention the resource group for the deployment.
+The resource group is a container for Azure resources and makes it easier to manage the resources.

 ## You have an Azure subscription that contains a resource group named RG1.

 You have an Azure Resource Manager (ARM) template for an Azure virtual machine.